josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 ### Navigate to crisis list with a relative URL

-You've already injected the `ActivatedRoute` that you need to compose the relative navigation path.
+You have already injected the `ActivatedRoute` that you need to compose the relative navigation path.

-When using a `RouterLink` to navigate instead of the `Router` service, you'd use the same link parameters array, but you wouldn't provide the object with the `relativeTo` property.
+When using a `RouterLink` to navigate instead of the `Router` service, you would use the same link parameters array, but you would not provide the object with the `relativeTo` property.
 The `ActivatedRoute` is implicit in a `RouterLink` directive.

 Update the `gotoCrises()` method of the `CrisisDetailComponent` to navigate back to the Crisis Center list using relative path navigation.